swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 To save space,
 Python displays numbers as `1.` instead of `1.0` when there's nothing interesting after the decimal point.

+> ## Scientists Dislike Typing
+>
+> We will always use the `import numpy` [syntax]({{ page.root }}/reference/#syntax) to import NumPy.
+> However, to save typing, shortcuts such as `import numpy as np` are frequently used.
+> If you ever see Python code online using a NumPy function with `np`, it's because they've used this shortcut.
+> When working with other people, it is important to agree on a convention of how common libraries
+> are imported.
+{: .callout}

 Our call to `numpy.loadtxt` read our file but didn't save the data in memory.